 For decades I have made it a goal to meet at least three new people at a networking event, rather than staying within a group of people I know.
-Strategically I identify organizations I want to work with and how to meet their decision makers for leadership development (or coaching & training).
+I have learned to strategically identify organizations I want to work with and how to meet their decision makers for leadership and team development through coaching.

 1. My first step, however, is to do a self check and see if I might be unintentionally excluding people and organizations from my list due to unconscious bias.
 Cultural Intelligence (CQ) at work!
 How are you doing this, and how often?

 2. I want to continue to innovate and live up to my potential, so that includes seeking out millennials and other generations and cultural groups besides my own.
 Occasionally I will approach a group of all men and playfully ask if they mind if I integrate their group.
 Not only do I participate in different Chambers of Commerce, including Asian and Hispanic, I also visited the local Islamic Center and a predominately African American churches.
 How are you stepping out of your box to unlock potential and innovation?

-Even if I did not have a few openings in my business, stepping out of my box can contribute to new ideas for programs and marketing approaches, for example.
+Even when I am not seeking new business, stepping out of my box can contribute to new ideas for programs and marketing approaches, for example.